rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 Because of this restriction, it is possible to exceed the limits of the free tier, which will prevent Rocket Pool from working correctly.
 We therefore do not recommend using Infura regularly for production, but it is a useful fallback for periods where your local ETH1 client is down for maintenance.

+:warning: **NOTE: If you choose a light client, you are trusting that it will represent the ETH1 chain accurately and to pass your transactions onto the network without modifying or abusing them.
+You do not have control over the remote node that you're connecting to, and you must accept any risks that come with using it.**

 ### Pocket